 The operation and maintenance of test rigs is an essential component of Safran Landing Systems’ Assembly production shop floor.
 The age of the test rigs ranges between one and eight years.
 They are dedicated to one product each, covering the testing of complete landing gears (nose and main) and some detailed parts.

 Currently, it is difficult for Safran to have a complete understanding of all the internal and external factors to enable it to anticipate test rig equipment failures and to identify root causes for test failures.

 Safran will be exploring advanced technology solutions that can provide better visibility of these parameters both in terms of the test rig performance and those influencing the test results.
 Integrating these solutions in an intelligent way will control parameters, monitor routines and implement preventative measures.
 The end goal is to develop a system which can achieve first time pass rates and provide predictive maintenance to reduce equipment failures and resulting downtimes.

-Zizo Software will be working with Safran Landing Systems on the implementation of SPC on all test rigs in the assembly shop challenge: A portable edge industrial internet of things (IIoT) analysis platform to create a repository and platform to manage data from across teams and across functions.
+As part of the prototype phase of the programme, Zizo Software worked with Safran Landing Systems on the implementation of SPC on all test rigs in the assembly shop challenge: A portable edge industrial internet of things (IoT) analysis platform to create a repository and platform to manage data from across teams and across functions.